jasperlinthorst/reveal/README.md

 It uses libdivsufsort for suffix array construction and the probcons code for refinement of the graph.

-Furthermore it uses the Python packages networkx (version 2), intervaltree and matplotlib.
+Furthermore it uses the Python packages networkx (version 2), intervaltree, pysam and matplotlib.

 REVEAL can be installed by executing the following command: